sa501428/hic-format/HiCFormatV10.md

 - compression similarity;
 - probability that blocks are requested together.

-V10 does not require replacing the existing rotated cis geometry solely for compression purposes.
+V10 requires the existing rotated cis geometry.
+Together with the adaptive block scale in Section F.4, this preserves diagonal/distance locality and prevents ultra-fine cis maps from degenerating into enormous collections of nearly empty rectangular blocks.

 ---